petterh/textedit/docs/Chapter-14-File-Management.md

 To complicate things even more, TextEdit checks to see if the custom pattern matches one of the predefined patterns; if so, the index of the predefined pattern is saved, rather than zero.

 As I said, a convoluted business.
-A custom pattern is formatted with the IDS{"_"}CUSTOM string, which gives us file type entries like this:
+A custom pattern is formatted with the IDS_CUSTOM string, which gives us file type entries like this:

 {{   Custom (letter*.txt)}}